Arriving in New Zealand

 Arriving by sea

 You will need to contact NZ Customs to confirm your journey, and Ministry of Health medical officers will check your health when you arrive.
-You will then either be able to enter New Zealand or you will go into managed isolation.
+You'll then either be able to enter New Zealand or you'll go into managed isolation.
 The security of managed isolation and quarantine facilities, and all transportation to and from them, is managed by MIQ officers.

 Currently all foreign ships, including yachts, motorboats and other recreational vessels, cannot enter New Zealand (land, ports and internal waters), unless they are specifically exempted.
 The Ministry of Health has more information about exemptions for foreign vessels to enter New Zealand.